During the study period

 The period of study for doctoral studies leading to a doctorate is equivalent to 48 months of full-time study.
 For a licentiate degree the period of study is 24 months of full time study.
 The study period can be extended in special circumstances specified in the Higher Education Ordinance, Chapter 6, for example, parental leave or sick leave.
 See also Örebro University's local regulations handbook.

-The study period can also be reduced if credit transfer of previous courses / courses taken at another university or previous occupation is approved.
+The study period is reduced if credit transfer of previous courses or previous occupation is approved.
 The student must apply for the credit transfer.